KarelZe/edu/maschinelles-lernen/01_self_test.md

   1. Compute the posterior: $$\underbrace{p(\boldsymbol{\theta} \mid \mathcal{D})}_{\text {posterior }}=\frac{\overbrace{p(\mathcal{D} \mid \boldsymbol{\theta})}^{\text {data likelihood}} \overbrace{p(\boldsymbol{\theta})}^{\text {prior }}}{\underbrace{p(\mathcal{D})}_{\text {evidence }}}$$

-      That is, compute posterior over parameters / models.
+      That is, compute posterior   parameters/models
   1. Integrate out posterior: $$\underbrace{p\left(\boldsymbol{x}^{*} \mid \mathcal{D}\right)}_{\text {marginal likelihood }}=\int \underbrace{p\left(\boldsymbol{x}^{*} \mid \boldsymbol{\theta}\right)}_{\text {likelihood }} \underbrace{p(\boldsymbol{\theta} \mid \mathcal{D})}_{\text {posterior }} d \boldsymbol{\theta}$$

-     Average over all parameters / models weighted by the posterior.
+     Average all parameters / models weighted by the posterior.

 * Why is Bayesian Learning more robust against overfitting?🧠
   * Instead of choosing a single estimate for the parameter vector, we estimate a probability distribution for the parameter vector $$\boldsymbol{\theta}$$.
 As multiple estimates are incorporated in the averaged parameter vector the model becomes more robust.
 * What happens with the posterior if we add more data to the training set?🧠
   * For very large datasets the posterior will be a **point estimate**.
-Baysian learning will be equivalent to maximum likelihood solution.
+Bayesian learning will be equivalent to maximum likelihood solution.
 * What is completing the square and how does it work?🧠
   * TODO:
 * _For which 2 cases can Bayesian Learning be solved in closed form?_🧠
   * linear feature / kernelized regression models
-* _Which approximations can we use if no closed form is available?_
+* _Which approximations can we use if no closed-form is available?_
   * Monte-Carlo Markov Chain sampling \(not covered\)
   * Laplace approximation \(not covered\)
 * How can we derive Bayesian Linear regression?🧠
   * TODO:
-* _What is the advantage of Bayesian Linear Regression over Ridge regression?
+* _What is the advantage of Bayesian Linear Regression  Ridge regression?
 What is the conceptual difference?_🧠
   * The solution of ridge regression and the Bayesian Linear Regression is identical.
   * One advantage is, that we have uncertainty estimates for the parameter vector.
   * They are identicial in a way that the posterior mean is identical to the ridge solution for linear models.
   * The difference is that that for the Bayesian Linear Regression the variance is now input-dependent.
-* What is the major advantage of Gaussian processes over kernel ridge regression?🧠
+* What is the major advantage of Gaussian processes kernel ridge regression?🧠
 * Why are GPs a Bayesian approach?🧠
 * What principle allowed deriving GPs from a Bayesian regression point of view?🧠
 * Gaussian Processes\(GP\) are also referred to as a "Bayesian Kernel Regression" approach.
 Why? 🦧